 How To Stop Falling For People So Fast

-So what can we do to slow down our feelings, stop them from completely taking over and potentially hazing our judgement?
+So what can you do to slow down your feelings, or stop them from completely taking over?
 A few things actually.
 But the key here, is to not just read this blog post and think “oh yes, that’s great”, only to then forget about it.
 Yep, I know how it is!
-But you’ve got to take action and actually apply what you’re reading – starting now.
+Instead, you’ve got to take action and actually apply what you’re reading – starting now.
+Deal?

 Unless you change your actions, the outcome will always remain the same.